An etymological explanation of our extreme Food-Fetish… I would simply say, ‘Blame it on our Bengali genes’!

-Where will you get Bengali Fish?
+Where do I get Bengali Fish from?
 Most Bangladeshi markets stock frozen packets of the different fish that are used in Bengali cooking.
 So you’ll get Koi Fish frozen fresh, packed in Thailand and flown many miles to Bangladeshi markets world wide.
 While we didn’t find any Bangladeshi market in Colombo, Srilanka, our stay in Frankfurt wasn’t devoid of Bengali Fish!
-Our stint in Colombo, Frankfurt and Dubai has taught us that if one is looking for Bengali food products that are available outside India, they can only be found in Bangladeshi shops and Asian supermarkets selling Bangladeshi products.
+Our stints in Colombo, Frankfurt and Dubai have taught us that if one is looking for Bengali food products that are available outside India, they can only be found in Bangladeshi shops and Asian supermarkets selling Bangladeshi products.

 Substitutes that I’ve adapted over the years: Gondhoraj Lebu or the Bengali Lime has been the hardest to substitute so far.
 The closest I’ve come to the aroma of Gondhoraj Lebu is to drop in a few leaves of the Thai Kaffir Lime!